codazoda/notes/InterviewOutline.md

 	- What is your preferred professional communication style?

 	- If you had unlimited resources and could do anything what would it be?

-	- Is there someone you look up to?

 ## Silly Questions / Frustration Tests